 Enrollment dates for scholars and their dependents coincide with their program dates in the U.S. Two weeks is the minimum enrollment period available for short-term scholars.

-Student charges are added to their Bursar account for payment with fall and spring fees and can be viewed in CheckMarq.
+Student charges are added to their Bursar account for payment with fall and spring tuition and can be viewed in CheckMarq.

 Using the Insurance:

-Insurance cards are sent by AMA to the students and scholars by U.S. mail.
-The insurance card should be presented whenever visiting a doctor.
-It should also be presented to the pharmacist when presenting a doctor’s written order to purchase medicine prescribed by the doctor.
+New insurance cards are issued each August for the new policy year.
+The cards are sent to OIE.
+Students and Scholars are expected to come to OIE to pick up their insurance card in a timely manner.
+The insurance card should be kept safe and presented whenever visiting a doctor.
+It should also be presented to the pharmacist when presenting a doctor’s written order for medicine.